 How and when did the Knights form?

 The Knights started out in 1993 as a group of mates who rode, rallied and generally ‘hung out’ together.
 In 1995, Jim Mac, the founder of the Knights, experienced something that was to change his life forever.
 He had a close encounter with the Holy Spirit which led him to Jesus.
 Jim made a decision to follow Christ along with another member, Georgina, who later became his wife.
-This couldn’t help but effect the other club members, so much so that the club began to take tentative steps toward the church.
+This couldn’t help but affect the other club members, so much so that the club began to take tentative steps toward the church.
 By December 1995 a decision was made to become a Christian bikers club, in the following January other Christian bikers began to join up.

 What sort of people were/are they?